 Automated segmentation is apparently an important part of medical imaging.
 All of the search results are in that industry—something we would never have known without actually looking at the results page.

 Conclusion: Are PPC ads worth it for small business?

-PPC ads and Google AdWords can be effective for small business—if you use them correctly.
+PPC ads and Google Ads can be effective for small business—if you use them correctly.

-Used right, Google AdWords can help you precisely target your audience and drive conversions quickly.
-With a strong value proposition, landing page, and keyword, Google AdWords can help grow your business.
+Used right, Google Ads can help you precisely target your audience and drive conversions quickly.
+With a strong value proposition, landing page, and keyword, Google Ads can help grow your business.